 When to turn off traction control

-Traction control systems can be absolutely great when you’re driving down the road.
+Traction control systems can be great when you’re driving down the road.
 When you’re starting from a standstill, or if you’re a bit buried, it can actually work against you.
 If you’re struggling to get started, try turning it off, and putting down some kitty litter in front of and behind your tires.

 Keep your lights clean